qmk/qmk_firmware/keyboards/cannonkeys/db60/rev2/readme.md

     make cannonkeys/db60/rev2:default

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-DB60s were shipped with Bakeneko keyboards.
-This variant has cutouts along the top and bottom to support O-ring gasket mounting.
-To build these, you can use this command:

-    make cannonkeys/db60/rev2:default

-A via and via_hotswap keymap are also available, alongside the default.
-Please pick your preference.